aframevr/assets/README.md

 Assets (e.g,, models, images, data files, sounds) used in various A-Frame examples and boilerplates.

 These assets are hosted at `https://cdn.aframe.io/` with CORS enabled.
-They are backed by Cloudflare and Fastly.

 ## Referencing an Asset